 The right to appeal applies to disciplinary decisions, grievance decisions and flexible working request decisions.

-The right to appeal gives employees the opportunity to challenge a decision that has been made and ask for the decision to be reconsidered and potentially overturned.
+The right to appeal gives employees the opportunity to challenge a decision.
+They can ask for the decision to be reconsidered and potentially overturned.

-As examples, if you go through a disciplinary process and decide to issue a first written warning, the employee has the right to appeal that decision; equally, in a grievance process, the employee has a right to appeal against any decision that you make as to how their grievance should be resolved.
+As examples, if you go through a disciplinary process and issue a first written warning, the employee has the right to appeal that decision.
+Equally, in a grievance process, the employee has a right to appeal against any decision that you make as to how their grievance should be resolved.

 2. Do Employees Have the Right to Appeal in Redundancy Situations?

-When going through a redundancy process, you will have conducted a thorough consultation which will have given the employee the opportunity to raise any issues or concerns they have with the process and selection.
+When going through a redundancy process, you will have conducted a thorough consultation.
+This will have given the employee the opportunity to raise any issues they have with the process and selection.

 Despite this, it is best practice to offer the right to appeal.
-The reason for this is that employees may have held back during consultation thinking that they were not ultimately going to be selected for redundancy.
-When they realise they have been selected for redundancy and will be leaving the organisation they may have points that they wished they had raised.
+The reason for this is that employees may have held back during consultation.
+They may have believed they were not ultimately going to be selected for redundancy.
+When they realise they have been selected for redundancy and they may have points that they wished they had raised.

-Without a right to appeal the redundancy outcome, the employee may feel that the only way to raise their issues is through the employment tribunal process and this is time consuming and costly.
+Without a right to appeal the redundancy outcome, the employee may feel that the only way to raise their issues is through the employment tribunal process.
+This process is time consuming and costly.

-A right to appeal gives you a chance to rectify any issues or address the employee’s concerns before the matter escalates.
-It also demonstrates that you ran a fair and thorough process if you do find yourself defending your decision in an Employment Tribunal.
+A right to appeal gives you a chance to rectify any issues.
+Equally, you can address the employee’s concerns before the matter escalates.
+It also demonstrates that you ran a fair and thorough process.
+This is useful if you do find yourself defending your decision in an Employment Tribunal.

 3. What are Recognised Grounds for Appeal?